IDMNYU/audiolab/docs/synths.md

 #### Smooth / Stepped Generator #2

+The **Smooth / Stepped Generator (SSG)** was designed by Tcherepnin in 1974.
+Along with the Dual Universal Slope Generator, it's one of the most versatile circuits in the canonical Serge system.
+Depending on how an SSG is patched, it can function as a [slew](https://en.wikipedia.org/wiki/Slew_rate) (envelope follower / lowpass filter), a sample-and-hold circuit, a triangle wave oscillator, or a low-pass gate.
+SSG #2 on the Random Source Serge system has no sidecar noise circuit, but can receive voltage from elsewhere in the system to create different random effects.

+The module is divided into two halves: the "Smooth" side at the top, and the "Stepped" at the bottom.
+In between the two, a Coupler circuit outputs a comparator voltage of the two sides.

 <img src = "./img/serge824_2_7.png" width="20%" title="Smooth / Stepped Generator" alt="Smooth / Stepped Generator">

+1. CV input for the Smooth sides's rate (DC INPUT)
+2. CV output for the Smooth side (DC OUTPUT)
+3. Scaling knob for *1*
+4. Cycle trigger (sends a pulse at the end of a cycle set by the Smooth rate) (Trigger OUTPUT)
+5. Knob for Smooth rate amount (sums with *1* x *3*)
+6. Signal input for the Smooth side (AC INPUT)
+7. Hold jack - when set high, Smooth output *2* will freeze and no longer track the module's input (Trigger INPUT)
+8. Sample jack - when set high, Stepped output *14* will sample and hold Stepped input *10* (Trigger INPUT)
+9. CV input for the Stepped side's rate (DC INPUT)
+10. Signal input for the Stepped side (AC INPUT)
+11. Scaling knob for *9*
+12. Cycle trigger (sends a pulse at the end of a cycle set by the Stepped rate) (Trigger OUTPUT)
+13. Knob for Stepped rate amount (sums with *9* x *11*)
+14. CV output for thee Stepped module (DC OUTPUT)
+15. "Hot" Coupler output - +5V if Stepped output is higher than the Smooth output; -5V if not (*AC* Trigger OUTPUT)
+16. Regular Coupler output - 5V if Stepped output is higher than the Smooth output; 0V if not (Trigger OUTPUT)

+*Notes:*
+- The Smooth side can easily self-oscillate in a triangle pattern by patching the cycle trigger (*4*) into the input (*6*).
+The rate knob and VC inputs (*5*, *1*, *3*) control the speed of this oscillation.
+The triangle waveform will appear at the CV output jack (*2*).
+- The Stepped side will also internally self-oscillate - by patching cycle trigger *12* to input *10* and adjusting the frequency via *13*, *9*, and *11*.
+However, no signal will appear at output jack *14* until you send triggers into the Sample jack (*8*).
+These triggers can come from anywhere, e.g. from the Cycle output of the Smooth side, or from another module.
+This creates a classic [sample-and-hold](https://en.wikipedia.org/wiki/Sample_and_hold) circuit where the internal oscillating waveform is being "sampled" by the trigger pulse at the Sample jack and "held" as the output voltage at jack *14*.
+- By a similar token, *any* input can be used on either side of the SSG.
+In this case, the Smooth side will work as a [low-pass filter](https://en.wikipedia.org/wiki/Low-pass_filter) with the slew (or smoothing amount) controlled by the rate; the Stepped side will sample-and-hold any input signal - simple waveforms will create different staircase effects based on the frequency difference between the incoming waveform and the "sampling" being performed.
+- The sidecar Noise Source module provides ideal outputs to experiment with as inputs for either side of the SSG.
+The Smooth side can be used to generate slow, time-varying random voltages, while the Stepped side, when sampling a random signal, can be used to create classic "bleep-bloop" noises when patched in as the frequency of an oscillator.
+- Sending an audio signal into the input (*6*) of the Smooth side of the SSG and sending an envelope into the CV input (*1*) will, depending where the rate knob (*5*) is set, allow you to use the module as a [low-pass gate](https://electronicmusic.fandom.com/wiki/Lowpass_gate), where the gain on the signal rises with the cutoff frequency of the filter.
+This setup is great for simulating natural sounding instruments such as percussion where the timbre brightens with the attack of the sound.
+- The SSG is quite a complex module, and the Serge fans site has [an entire 4-page article](http://www.serge-fans.com/wiz_SSG1.htm) dedicated to patching ideas using it.

 #### Random Source